Keiwen/Trackerstone/README.md

 > Experiments with VueJS framework

 Simple Hearthstone tracker.
 Just track your win and loss.
-App can:
+On app you'll find:
-- display your current rank and star
+- your current rank and star
+- how many win needed 'til next rank milestone

 Maybe one day this app will let you know:
 - winrate with specified deck
 - stats against opponent's deck types
 - graph with progress history
-- how many win needed 'til next rank milestone
+- save/load data in cookie
 - and of course a lot of pink unicorned stuff

 ## Build Setup